monome/docs/docs/modular/teletype/tts3.md

 ### More is more

-You may feel that four variables just isn't enough-- c'mon a four-note melody?
+You may feel that four variables just isn't enough-- c'mon, a four-note melody?
 (Enough for me most days.)
 Fortunately there is a whole different system for saving tons of numbers: *patterns*.
 We'll cover this in a very-near-future part of this series.

 In the meantime, if you're really desperate for more variables-- `A`, `B`, `C`, and `D` can be overwritten.
 By default these are initialized to 1-4 on startup.